LOOKING FOR ASSISTANCE

 When will children receive SUN Bucks?

-The first SUN Bucks benefits will be deposited on May 21, 2025.
+The first SUN Bucks benefits will be deposited on May 15, 2026.
 The first issuance will be issued to Streamlined Eligible students: the eligible students who received SNAP, TANF, or Medicaid benefits, the households who are homeless, migrant, runaway or in foster care.
-Additional issuances for those not Streamlined Eligible will occur later in the summer.
-Check here for future issuances.
+Students who apply prior to April 1, 2026 will be included in the first issuance as well.
+Additional issuances will occur later in the summer.
+Check here for future issuance information.

 How will families get the child’s SUN Bucks?

-A new SUN Bucks EBT card will be mailed out to newly eligible students (if multiple eligible kids in the same household, benefits will be placed on the oldest siblings card).
-For those children who received in 2024, the benefits will be deposited onto the card issued then, as long as the parent/guardian and address did not change.
-If both parent/guadian and address changed a new card will be mailed to that address.
+A new SUN Bucks EBT card will be mailed out to newly eligible students (if multiple eligible kids in the same household, benefits will be placed on the oldest sibling’s card).
+For those children who received in 2025, the benefits will be deposited onto the card issued then, as long as the parent/guardian and address did not change.
+If both parent/guardian and address changed a new card will be mailed to that address.

 For those children that are on SNAP, TANF or MAGI-Children Medicaid, the address on file with HCA will be used to mail the card.
 For those other children eligible, the address provided by the school will be used to mail the card.
 Each year the child is eligible, the benefit will go onto that existing card.